What We Do

 Project Helping’s Open Labs Program is designed to teach you the skills to share your mental health story.

-We are a member-led community bringing together people thriving with mental health challenges to create actionable programming and meaningful conversations on mental health – at work and in life.
+We are a member-led community bringing together people thriving with mental health challenges to create actionable programming and meaningful conversations about mental health – at work and in life.

 Together, along with community allies here in Colorado, we can create a more hopeful, open world.